jc4166/p8105_finalproject/proposal.md

 one year of study data to another, as well as rarity of certain adverse events leading to low study power.

+## Intended Final Products

+All three team members care for CP patients in our clinical practice;
+therefore, we have an interest in exploring ways to improve surgical outcomes for these patients.
+As outlined above, we hope that our analyses will help dilineate the peri-operative factors that affect surgical complications, and serve as the basis for prospective studies that can interene on these factors to reduce complication rates.
+We will produce a written report, website, and webcast presenting our findings.
+Depending on our findings, we also hope to produce a manuscript for publication.

 ## Planned Timeline

-We aim to complete data import and cleaning during week 1(lead: Lisa Eisler).
-Exploratory analyses to take place week 2(lead: Jerri Chen).
+We aim to complete data import and cleaning during week 1 (lead: Lisa Eisler).
+Exploratory analyses to take place week 2 (lead: Jerri Chen).
-Formal analyses and creation of data tables and plots week 3-4(lead:
+Formal analyses and creation of data tables and plots week 3-4 (lead:
 Katherine Dimitrpopoulou).
 Written report and webcast to be completed week 4 (lead: Lisa Eisler and Jerri Chen, edited by Katherine Dimitropoulou).